 “What a relief!
 Thanks, Ken.
 Thought I was losing my sight when I tried to focus directly on a star at night only to have it disappear when I looked directly at it.”said a commenter here :=)

 “You have to keep your eyes moving, your head on a swivel and not looking at the center but the edges of your vision.”said another regarding the Army

 How To See In The Dark | Natural Human Night Vision

 While attempting to ‘see’ in low ambient light dimmer than moonlight (relying solely on your eye’s Rods to ‘see’)

 Look approximately 15-20 degrees to one side, above, or below the target in order to place the target on the part of the retina that has the highest density of Rods.

 You can also fixate to one side of a target to avoid the central blind spot, as well as to scan, utilizing the most sensitive part of the retina to improve target detection at night.

-Rods and cones posses different sensitivities to visible wavelengths of light (colors).
+Rods and Cones have different sensitivities to visible wavelengths of light (colors).

-Rods (night vision) are mostly sensitive to blue – green while less sensitive to the red portion of the visible spectrum.
-In other words, during night vision, if looking off-angle at a target (15-20 degrees), green light will appear brighter than the red.
-Therefore, if light must be used at night (e.g. map reading) it is best to use dim red light (some flashlights integrate with adaptable red filters).
+Rods are mostly sensitive to blue – green while less sensitive to the red portion of the visible spectrum.
+In other words while using human night vision, if looking off-angle at a target (15-20 degrees), Green will appear brighter than the Red.

 Visual Acuity (Focus) At Night